cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 5) Compare to rule-based
 6) That is, there are $$ 2^64 $$ strategy combinations. (??)
 7) Lin alg example
+8) More on balancing bluffs
 -->

+# Solving Poker - Toy Poker Games
+We will take a look at solving a very simple toy poker game called Kuhn Poker.

 ## Kuhn Poker

 **Kuhn Poker** is the most basic poker game with interesting strategic implications.

 The game in its standard form is played with 3 cards {A, K, Q} and 2 players.
-Each player starts with \\\$2 and places an ante (i.e., forced bet before the hand) of $1.
-And therefore has $1 left to bet with.
+Each player starts with \\\$2 and places an ante (i.e., forced bet before the hand) of \$1.
+And therefore has \$1 left to bet with.
 Each player is then dealt 1 card and 1 round of betting ensues.

 ![The deputy likes dots](../assets/section3/toygames/deputydots.png)